 Sometimes breast cancer spreads to the lymph glands and to other parts of the body.
 This is called metastasis and is harder to treat.

+Breast cancer usually develops in the cells lining the milk ducts.
 The main breast cancer symptoms are:

 By checking your breasts regularly you’ll be able to spot if something seems different.